 - If you have lost your passport and need to return to Singapore urgently, the High Commission will issue you a Document of Identity (DOI) after verification.
 To process your DOI, you must provide one passport-sized colour photograph and a fee of Rs 750 (subject to change) to the High Commission.
 The DOI can be couriered to you at your own expense.

-A Singaporean who is travelling with a replacement passport in Nepal must bring the replacement passport to the Nepal Department of Immigration to receive an exit visa.
+A Singaporean who is travelling with a replacement passport in Nepal must bring the replacement passport to the Department of Immigration of Nepal to receive an exit visa.
 This exit visa allows the traveller a specified period of time in which to leave the country legally.
 The above requirement also applies if you are issued a DOI.
-The Department of Immigration address in Nepal is:
+The Department of Immigration address is:

 Department of Immigration

 Safety and Security

 Nepal is in a major earthquake zone and remains at risk of further earthquakes and aftershocks.
 You should familiarise yourself with safety procedures in the event of an earthquake.
 Flooding and landslides often occur during the monsoon season (June to September).
 Road travel anywhere can be hazardous, particularly in rural areas.
 Never trek alone.
 Use a reputable agency, remain on established routes, and walk with at least one other person.

 Overseas Travel – Be Informed & Be Safe [Updated on 14 October 2021]